oils-for-unix/oils/doc/ysh-tour.md

 #### Float

-Floats are written like you'd expect:
+Floats are written with a decimal point:

+    var big = 3.14

+You can use scientific notation, as in Python:

     var small = 1.5e-10
-    var big = 3.14

 #### Str

-See the section above called *Three Kinds of String Literals*.
+See the section above on *Three Kinds of String Literals*.
 It described `'single quoted'`, `"double ${quoted}"`, and `u'J8-style\n'` strings; as well as their multiline variants.